 Collaboration with Campus Partners

 UROP encourages and supports undergraduate research and creative scholarship in all of the academic disciplines included in the UO’s seven schools and colleges.
-We are available to provide assistance and guidance to students at every stage of their research activities and assistance to faculty, departments, centers, and/or institutes that are interested in developing or enhancing undergraduate research and creative scholarship in their research or pedagogical activities.
+We are available to provide assistance and guidance to students that are interested in getting started in research and assistance to faculty, departments, and centers/institutes that are interested in developing or enhancing undergraduate participation in their research activities.

 UROP promotes inclusive excellence by working to ensure equitable access to opportunities, benefits, and resources to all students, faculty, and staff.